lazojs/lazo/docs/LazoApp.md

 LAZO.app.setDefaultTemplateEngine('handlebars');
 ```

+> See the hapijs [documentation](http://hapijs.com/api/) for further information on how the
+following values are applied to response objects.

 ### <a name="addHttpHeader"></a>`addHttpHeader(name, value, options)`

 Adds an application HTTP header to be included with each server route response.